 Consult with a Financial Advisor

-It’s crucial to consult with a qualified financial advisor who can evaluate your specific situation, discuss your objectives, and provide guidance on whether overfunded life insurance is a prudent choice.
+It’s crucial to consult with a qualified financial advisor who can evaluate your specific situation, discuss your objectives, and guide on whether overfunded life insurance is a prudent choice.

 Is Overfunding a Term Life Insurance Policy a Viable Strategy?